back

 The Classic TikTok Formatting Mistakes (And How to Dodge Them)

-Even tiny mistakes can make incredible content feel amateur, giving viewers a reason to scroll right on by.
+Even tiny mistakes can make incredible content seem amateurish, giving viewers a reason to scroll right on by.
 Think jarring black bars or crucial text getting hidden by a button.
-These slip-ups are super common, but thankfully, they’re also easy to fix once you know what to look for.
+These slip-ups are super common, but thankfully they’re also easy to fix once you know what to look for.

 Mistake #1: Uploading Horizontal or Square Videos

-This is, without a doubt, the number one error I see people make.
-They take a video shot for YouTube (16:9) or a square one meant for an Instagram feed (1:1) and upload it directly to TikTok.
-Sure, TikTok lets you do this, but the result is a shrunken video with chunky black bars at the top and bottom.
+This is, without question, the number one mistake I see people make.
+They shoot a video for YouTube-most likely 16:9-or a square one for an Instagram feed (1:1), then upload it directly to TikTok.
+Sure, TikTok allows you to do this, but the result is a shrunken video with chunky black bars at the top and bottom.

-This instantly kills the immersive, full-screen vibe that makes TikTok so addictive.
-It practically screams, "This was made for another app!" and can signal to viewers that you're not a native creator, which can seriously hurt engagement.
+Immediately, this kills the immersive, full-screen vibe that makes TikTok so addicting.
+It practically screams, “This was made for another app!”
+It also can signal to viewers that you’re not a native creator, which seriously hurts engagement.

 The Fix: Always, always, always edit your video to fit a vertical 9:16 frame.
-If you're starting with horizontal footage, you have to get a little creative.
-Don't just let TikTok shrink it.
-Punch in on the most important action, or create a cool blurred background effect to fill the screen while keeping your original shot in the middle.
+If you’re starting with horizontal footage, you’ll need to get a little creative.
+Don’t just let TikTok shrink it.
+Punch in on the most important action or create a cool blurred background effect to fill the screen while keeping your original shot in the middle.

 Mistake #2: Ignoring the Safe Zones

-Another classic blunder is placing key elements—like text overlays, your logo, or a call-to-action—in the "danger zones" that get covered by TikTok's interface.
-If your killer punchline is hiding behind the "Share" icon or your brand name is lost under your caption, you’ve wasted your effort.
+Putting key elements in the “danger zones” that get covered by TikTok’s interface is another classic blunder.
+If your killer punchline is hiding behind the “Share” icon or your brand name is lost under your caption, you’ve wasted your effort.

 Forgetting about these no-go areas is a guaranteed way to frustrate people and sabotage your video’s goal.
 Anything important has to live in the clear, central part of the screen.